-The Timeline Of Ariana Grande & Demi Lovato's Friendship Is All Love
+The Timeline Of Ariana & Demi's Friendship Is All About Love & Support

 Demi Lovato and Ariana Grande go way back.
 While the two have similar careers — both starting out as child actors before taking the music industry by storm — they've never seemed to be competitive when it comes to their music.
 Lovato and Grande have been outspoken in their support for each other, but, of course, they've dealt with their fair share of rumors about them being on the outs.
 This timeline of Demi Lovato and Ariana Grande's friendship will prove they're still BFFs through it all.